Bangladesh brings microlender Grameen Bank under central bank supervision

 Yunus, dubbed the "banker to the poor", was awarded the 2006 Nobel Peace Prize jointly with the bank, which has provided about $10 billion in small loans, most of them to women, to fund businesses and help people escape poverty.

-Similar programs have been created in more than 100 nations, from the United States to Uganda.
+Similar programmes have been created in more than 100 nations, from the United States to Uganda.

 Lauded abroad then by politicians and financiers, he has been under attack from the government of Prime Minister Sheikh Hasina since 2010 after a Norwegian documentary alleged Grameen Bank was dodging taxes.